d1ddle/TextBookTools/README.md

 ---

-**Note: filename url is the link to a page before the page number.
-EG: `https://resources.pearsonactivelearn.com/r00/r0021/r002163/r00216387/current/OPS/images/Access_Studio_Full_Book-` PAGENO `.pdf.jpg`
+> **Note: filename url is the link to a page before the page number.
+EG: `https://resources.pearsonactivelearn.com/r00/r0021/r002163/r00216387/current/OPS/images/Access_Studio_Full_Book-` PAGENO `.pdf.jpg`**
-**Also note that the page number has to include 0 placeholders so that the total page number contains the same total number of digits as the page numbers.
+> **Also note that the page number has to include 0 placeholders so that the total page number contains the same total number of digits as the page numbers.
 The downloader handles this**

+---

+## The Fix

+Pearson Active Learn could use an encryption method using a private key to randomise the filenames used so that they can't be traced systematically using page numbers.

+For example, page 1 would be called `7b7b6b233577104f28de1628f2289f79.jpg` which is MD2 hashed from page01, page 2 called `17f02b6ffb6d1c012afbf20444d5c5c5.jpg` which is MD2 hashed from page02, etc etc, using multiple different hashing types.
+I won't go into furthur detail just in case, Pearson actually does want to fix this.

+---

+### Diclaimer

+None of this was done to harm Pearson or Active Learn or anyone, in fact, this is just a fun weekend project to look into their content delivery service.